 The All England Club, the venue that holds the event outside London, made the decision in April to call off the 2020 tournament — one of the earliest sports events to be canceled rather than rescheduled.

-MLB All-Star Game: TBD
+MLB All-Star Game: Canceled

 Original date: July 14